Catalina Island and Cabo San Lucas FoxRVTravel from our cruise ship.

 One of the food islands in the lunch buffet on our cruise ship was dedicated to dessert.

 In the post titled Spoiled Rotten on our Cruise, we already covered how much we liked our cruise and cruise ship.
-I can’t explain our cruise other than it was just like living inside a five-star, multi-restaurant hotel with multiple bars and entertainment venues including a live theater.
+I can’t explain our cruise other than it was just like living inside a five-star, multi-restaurant hotel with multiple bars and entertainment venues, including a live theater.
 Here is a link to our story about how much we liked our cruise.
 Spoiled Rotten on our Cruise

 Los Angeles